-My practice is centred upon an enquiry into the theme of pleionexia – the desire to consume or have ‘more’ – to be bigger, better, superior to others – even if that means draining the world of power, wealth, pleasure and being.
+Penelope Matheson: my practice is centred upon an enquiry into the theme of pleonexia – the desire to consume or have ‘more’ – to be bigger, better, superior to others – even if that means draining the world of power, wealth, pleasure and being.

 It seems that our society is troubled by our apparently insatiable desire to consume but is unable as yet to bring these desires under control.
 Further to the theme of greed and rapaciousness, I am working on a series of drawings and ceramics that examine the depletion of fishing stock and marine resources and the vital yet uneasy relationship between humans and the sea.
 I am similarly interested in land based farming practices and the contradiction between the urgent need to feed a hungry world and sustainable (not to mention ethical) methods of food production.
 I use literary allusions to emphasize meaning and (quite intentionally) to add a humorous element to the content.